 - Go on set.
 Of course not all films are shot on location.
 Recording at film studios is a major part of making a movie.
 Many of these studios offer tours that allow movie fans to get a feel for what it is like to be on a movie set.
 The best of these tours can, once again, be found in LA.
 Warner Bros and Paramount have excellent tours allowing you to see backstage at what are still active studios.
 You can visit their prop departments too, with Warner boasting over 450,000 items.
 Paramount has an alternative ‘After Dark Tour’ that allows you to experience the studios by moonlight and flashlight!
 But it’s not just the US that has a healthy movie industry.
 India creates around 1000 Bollywood films a year, and, if you head to Mumbai, you can visit FilmCity where many of these Bollywood films are made.
 If you go on the right day you could even see a film being recorded before your very eyes.

 Get your holiday off to the best start by travelling luggage free.
 You can send your luggage with Send My Bag to any of the destinations mentioned here.
 Your luggage will be waiting for you at your hotel and can be picked up again when you are ready to head home.
 Read ‘How it Works’ to find out more.

 If you are less of a movie buff and more of a history fan or an expert shopper, check out our guides to the ‘Best Destinations for History Lovers’ and the ‘Best Shopping Destinations in Europe’.

-Whether you are partial to a blast of winter sun or prefer to have fun in the snow, you can keep the holiday spirit alive by planning a winter break this January?
-A break from the drudge of the daily commute will help you sail through the winter months and you can have lots of fun deciding where you want to go and planning what you are going to do when you get there.
+Whether you are partial to a blast of winter sun or prefer to have fun in the snow, you can keep the holiday spirit of Christmas alive by planning a winter break this January.
+A break from the drudge of the daily commute will help you sail through the winter months, and you can have lots of fun deciding where you want to go and planning what you are going to do when you get there.
 Why not choose from one of these five destinations that will be sure to chase away those winter blues?